-1.1 In setting questions for the ATPL(H) examination, and for any other flight crew examination, CASA questions are based on the aeronautical knowledge requirements stated in CASR Part 61 Manual of Standards, Schedule 3.
-Candidates must bear in mind that the ATPL(H) examination is set to a standard based on their attending a properly structured course of adequate duration, with appropriate study material, and under qualified instruction and supervision.
+1.1 In setting questions for the ATPL(A) examination, and as for any other flight crew examination, CASA questions are based on the aeronautical knowledge requirements stated in CASR Part 61 Manual of Standards, Schedule 3.
+Candidates must bear in mind that the ATPL(A) examination is set to a standard based on their attending a properly structured course of adequate duration, with appropriate study material, and under qualified instruction and supervision.